Have you heard about the GDPR?

 Something worth the trouble

-For all, the ability to freely capture data has become more difficult with stricter laws resulting in a new era where data has become a hot commodity for businesses.
-What could once be easily obtained is now carries high value and organisations must now look to find inventive methods of encouraging their willingness to hand over personal information.
+For most, the ability to freely capture data has become more difficult with stricter laws resulting in a new era where data has become a hot commodity for businesses.
+What could once be easily obtained now carries high value and organisations must now look to find inventive methods of encouraging consumers’ willingness to hand over personal information.
 The value of the information shared is accordingly determined by the incentive provided.

 In an age of rapid digital transformation, while it may seem like an uphill battle, a survey of 6000 conducted by Mindshare found that more than half of UK customers would actually be willing to share their personal data in return for financial incentives, cash and other reward points .
 The second most popular incentive for handing over data was in exchange for free products and services .